Article 1 – Sphere of application

 Each day every one of us could come across challenging and difficult choices; this depends on the fact of existing and operating in a complex, highly competitive and increasingly globalised economic context.
 But it is the integrity and professionalism with which we deal with these challenges which contributes towards determining our reputation.

 Each one of us is responsible for our own decisions.
-And each one of us is responsible vis-à-vis all the CH International colleagues throughout the world.
+And each one of us is responsible vis-à-vis all the Clarkson Hyde Global colleagues throughout the world.

 We further and support the Code of Ethics during our daily professional activities, both by means of our personal leadership and via that of the organisation to which we belong.